ramkannan-s/apac-workshop/01-artifactory-essentials/1a-artifactory-overview/README.md

 ## Prerequisites

-- A SaaS Instance of JFrog.
-This will be the trail version enrolled (signed up) by participants for the Workshop.
+- A SaaS Instance from JFrog.
+Participants will receive an email with the SaaS URL and its respective credentials.

 - Docker Installed in your machine.